 Our future growth depends to a significant extent on the continued growth in usage of advanced electronic systems in our primary markets: Networks, A&D, Automotive and Multi-market.
 The rate and extent to which these markets grow, if at all, is uncertain.
 These markets may fail to grow or decline for many reasons, including insufficient consumer demand, lack of access to capital, sequestration or other changes in the U.S. defense budget and procurement processes, changes in regulatory environments, macro-economic factors and changes in network specifications.
 If demand for electronic systems in which our products are incorporated declines, fails to grow, or grows more slowly than we anticipate, purchases of our products may be reduced, which may adversely affect our business, financial condition and results of operations.
-In particular, our sales to Ford Motor Company and its suppliers (Ford), which accounted for 15.8% of our revenue for fiscal year 2012 and substantially all of the revenue in our Automotive market, are dependent upon the health of the automotive industry, Ford's ability to maintain or grow its market share, and Ford's continuing to design our products into its auto platforms as they evolve.
+In particular, our sales to Ford Motor Company (Ford), which accounted for 15.8% of our revenue for fiscal year 2012 and substantially all of the revenue in our Automotive market, are dependent upon the health of the automotive industry, Ford's ability to maintain or grow its market share, Ford's continuing to source parts from us for its current platforms and Ford's continuing to design our products into its auto platforms as they evolve, none of which are assured.